Spijkervet/SimCLR/README.md

 `python -m testing.logistic_regression with model_path=. epoch_num=100`

-#### Mixed-precision training
-I am still evaluating the results, but using mixed-precision training allows you to train SimCLR on CIFAR-10 with ResNet50 and a batch size of 512 on a single 2080Ti (allocating ±11.2G).
-Use `fp16: True` in the `config/config.yaml` file to use mixed-precision training.
-This will yield slightly worse results.

-##### MP results
-ResNet50, 512 batch_size, O1: `0.7862`

-ResNet50, 512 batch_size, O2: `0.7797`

 #### LARS optimizer
 The LARS optimizer is implemented in `modules/lars.py`.
 It can be activated by adjusting the `config/config.yaml` optimizer setting to: `optimizer: "LARS"`.
 It is still experimental and has not been thoroughly tested.